U.S. Route 275: Nebraska

-US 275 enters Nebraska in Omaha in the South Omaha neighborhood paired with Nebraska Highway 92.
-It goes through Omaha as a four-lane highway until meeting Nebraska Highway 31.
+US 275 enters Nebraska in Omaha in the South Omaha neighborhood paired with Nebraska Highway 92 (N-92).
+It goes through Omaha as a four-lane highway until meeting N-31.
 The street designations for US 275 in Omaha are, from east to west, Missouri Avenue, L Street, Industrial Road and West Center Road.
-It crosses the Elkhorn River, which it will follow for most of the rest of the route, then separates from NE 92.
+It crosses the Elkhorn River, which it will follow for most of the rest of the route, then separates from N-92.
 It goes northwest and becomes freeway until Fremont.
-It meets U.S. Route 30 and they are paired together around Fremont until meeting U.S. Route 77.
-US 275 turns north with US 77, meets Nebraska Highway 91 and separates from US 77 near Winslow.
+It meets US 30 and they are paired together around Fremont until meeting US 77.
+US 275 turns north with US 77, meets N-91 and separates from US 77 near Winslow.

-It turns northwest with NE 91 and they separate near Scribner, Nebraska.
+It turns northwest with N-91 and they separate near Scribner, Nebraska.
 US 275 goes north through West Point, turns northwest through Wisner, and then turns west.
-At Norfolk it meets U.S. Route 81.
-It continues west-northwest, meets U.S. Route 20 near Inman and the two routes overlap until US 275 ends at an intersection with U.S. Route 281 in downtown O'Neill.
+At Norfolk it meets US 81.
+It continues west-northwest, meets US 20 near Inman and the two routes overlap until US 275 ends at an intersection with US 281 in downtown O'Neill.